|Type of record:||Find Spot|

-This find is probably the large, slightly rolled, ovate handaxe noted by Wymer (S4), in which case the provenance given (a trench at TF 715 232) is incorrect.
-Wymer did not actually see this object and it appears that the information he was given confused the recorded provenances of this handaxe and another found to the north (NHER 13058).
-This find is also noted in (S5) and (S6), which both repeat some of the errors in (S4).
+This is almost certainly the large, slightly rolled, ovate handaxe noted by Wymer on (S4) and in (S5), although in both cases an incorrect provenance is given (a trench at TF 715 232).
+This object is also noted in (S6) and (S7), which both repeat some of the errors in (S5).

 Previously also recorded as NHER 13902.

 Amended by P. Watkins (HES), 8 December 2013.